About iToysoldiers.com 'cause it's possible the content isn't a dead giveaway

 I'm a Dark Eldar Snob

-But I also have anger management issues so I play World Eaters too.
+I also have anger management issues so I play World Eaters too!

 iToysoldiers has gone through some radical revamps since the concept of the site settled into my brain in the early 2000s.
 It was inspired by a local tournament 40K tournament in New Hampshire that recorded game results and provided an array of stats to participants in their events over time.
 I thought the idea was brilliant, so I started playing around with a similar idea.
 Time ticked away and I never really got very far with that idea.